SAP/ui5-tooling/docs/pages/Server.md

 ### discovery

-Lists project files with URLs under several `/discovery` endpoints.
-This is exclusively used by the OpenUI5 testsuite application
+This middleware lists project files with URLs under several `/discovery` endpoints.
+This is exclusively used by the OpenUI5 test suite application.

 ### serveResources
 This middleware resolves requests using the [UI5 FS](./FS.md)-file system abstraction.

-It also escapes non-ASCII characters in `.properties` translation files based on a projects [configuration](./Configuration.md#encoding-of-properties-files).
+It also escapes non-ASCII characters in `.properties` translation files based on a project's [configuration](./Configuration.md#encoding-of-properties-files).

 ### testRunner
 Serves a static version of the UI5 QUnit TestRunner at `/test-resources/sap/ui/qunit/testrunner.html`.